-1984 anti-Sikh violence: Former Congress MP Sajjan Kumar convicted for killing father-son duo
+1984 anti-Sikh violence: Former Congress MP Sajjan Kumar convicted for murder of father-son duo

 The Delhi court said that arguments on the quantum of sentence will take place on February 18.

-A Delhi court on Wednesday convicted former Congress MP Sajjan Kumar for killing two men during the 1984 anti-Sikh violence, Bar and Bench reported.
+A Delhi court on Wednesday convicted former Congress MP Sajjan Kumar for the murder of two men during the 1984 anti-Sikh violence, Bar and Bench reported.

 Special Judge Kaveri Baweja of the Rouse Avenue Court passed the order and said that arguments on the quantum of sentence will take place on February 18, the Hindustan Times reported.